dsathyakumar/a11y-auditor/README.md

 		auditRunner(htmlSelector, rulesConfig, auditConfig);
 }
 ```
-But its recommended to use a11y-auditor with the chai-a11y plugin that provides BDD style assertions via CHAI JS and can be integrated with mocha tests and run on development machines and CI.
+But its recommended to use a11y-auditor with the chai-a11y plugin that provides BDD style `to.be.accessible()` interface via chai and can be integrated with mocha tests and run on development machines and CI.

 #### For JAVA projects :
 ---------------------------------------------------------
 It is possible to run a grunt workflow via MAVEN builds using the [Front end maven plugin](https://github.com/eirslett/frontend-maven-plugin) and execute test cases built on mocha and chai.
 The above setup for a11y-auditor & chai-a11y ( mentioned above for Node JS ) holds good here as well, as the Front End Maven plugin downloads and installs a node executable.
 You will have to [integrate your project](https://www.linkedin.com/pulse/node-npm-java-maven-damodaran-sathyakumar) with the Front End Maven Plugin before attempting to use a11y-auditor for JAVA based projects built on JSP / JSF / Struts.

 #### Method definition of method exported by the Module :